kormax/apple-enhanced-contactless-polling/CHIPS.md

 PN532 is one of the most common chips, having support for most popular NFC technologies and library implementations in many programming languages.
 It also has a UART interface, which allows it to be connected to a PC via a cheap USB to serial adapter.
-This cheaps implements common protocols by itself, which makes working with it much easier for novices.
+This chip implements common protocols by itself, which makes working with it much easier for novices.

 ### Potential problems